daytonaio/content/articles/YYYYMMDD_article_template.md

 ---
-title: 'Title of the Article.
-The title should be a max. of 55 characters.'
+title: "Title of the Article"
-description:
-  'A brief description of what the article covers.
-The description should be a maximum of 160 characters.'
+description: "A brief description of what the article covers."
 date: YYYY-MM-DD
-author: 'Author Name'
+author: "Author Name"
-tags: ['one', 'two', 'three']
 ---

 # Title of the Article